NachoColl/blockchain-web-services/docs/index.md

 ## Utility Token

-We propose Blockchain Web Services to rule a token operating under the following principles.
+We propose Blockchain Web Services to rule a token operating under the following principles:

-First, we want the community to help, participate, fund, and get rewards for promoting and consuming the proposal we defined.
+- We want the community to help, participate, fund, and get rewarded for promoting and extending the platform.

-Second, we aim to work for the vision we committed to — a massive increase in blockchain adoption through companies and governments implementing new solutions that require transparency and trust.
+- We aim to work for the vision we committed to — a massive increase in blockchain adoption through companies and governments consuming platform solutions, and token dynamics are conceived such that health rises with usage volume.

 ### Token Use Cases